Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Abstract

 \section{Abstract}

 Nanostructuring materials at small scales enables control over their physical properties, revealing behaviors not observed at larger dimensions.
-This strategy is particularly effective in two-dimensional (2D) materials, where surface effects dominate, and has been applied in the thermoelectric field.
-Here, we use multilayer graphene (4-6 nm thick) as a test platform to study the effect of nanomeshing on its thermoelectric properties.
+This strategy is particularly effective in two-dimensional materials, where surface effects dominate, and is especially promising for energy conversion and thermal management.
+Here, we use multilayer graphene (4-6 nm thick) as a test platform to study the effect of nanomeshing on its thermoelectric coefficients.
 The nanomesh consists of a hexagonal array of holes, with a measured diameter and neck-width of $\sim$ 360 nm and $\sim$ 160 nm, respectively.
-The multilayer graphene is integrated into field-effect transistor-like devices supported by hexagonal boron nitride (hBN), allowing simultaneous electric and thermoelectric measurements, with nanomeshing applied to only part of the material.
-We use modulated thermoreflectance to investigate thermal transport in equivalent nanomeshed and pristine graphene flakes, extracting key parameters that affect thermoelectric performance.
-The nanomesh geometry suppresses thermal transport without significantly impacting charge transport, highlighting the different scattering lengths of phonons and electrons while enhancing the thermopower response.
-We observe a twofold improvement in the device power factor, $PF = S^2 \sigma$ (with $S$ the Seebeck coefficient and $\sigma$ the electrical conductivity), at room temperature, along with a nearly threefold reduction in thermal conductivity $k$.
-The results show that nanomeshing can significantly improve the thermoelectric performance of multilayer graphene, paving the way for novel energy conversion strategies using 2D materials.
+The multilayer graphene is integrated into field-effect transistor-like devices supported by hexagonal boron nitride, allowing simultaneous electric and thermopower measurements, with nanomeshing applied to only part of the material.
+We use modulated thermoreflectance to investigate thermal transport in equivalent nanomeshed and pristine graphene flakes.
+Our results show a reduction in electrical conductivity that can be well described within the framework of the classical Maxwell–Eucken model for porous media.
+In contrast, the observed reduction in thermal conductivity exceeds what expected from geometrical modifications alone, highlighting the different mean free paths of phonons and electrons.
+Moreover, we find an increased thermopower in the nanomeshed graphene region, which can be qualitatively attributed to filtering of low-energy charge carriers.
+These findings demonstrate that nanomeshing can significantly decouple the thermoelectric coefficients of multilayer graphene, paving the way for novel engineering strategies to achieve similar control across a wider range of 2D materials.